bigfishh/hubgrub-frontend/README.md

 **Backend Installation:**

-- Clone backend repo to your local machine `git clone <this-repo-url>`
+- Clone backend repo to your local machine `git clone <backend-repo-url>`
 - run `bundle install` to install required dependencies
 - Ensure you have PostgreSQL running
 - run `rails db:create` to create a database locally.